 - Sign in to iCloud with your Apple ID and password.

 - When asked, choose a backup.
 Make sure that it's the correct one by checking the date and size of each.
-If asked to update to a newer version of iOS, learn what to do.
+Learn what to do if you're asked to update to a newer version of iOS or iPadOS.

-- If you purchased iTunes or App Store content using multiple Apple IDs, you're asked to sign in to each.
-If you can’t remember the passwords, you can skip this step by tapping "Don't have an Apple ID or forgot it."
+- If you purchased iTunes or App Store content using multiple Apple IDs, sign in to each.
+If you can't remember the passwords, you can skip this step by tapping "Don't have an Apple ID or forgot it."

 - Stay connected and wait for the restore process to finish, then complete the rest of the onscreen setup steps.
 If possible, keep your device connected to Wi-Fi and plugged into power after setup.
 This allows content like your photos, music, and apps stored in iCloud to automatically download back to your device.

-* To erase your device, tap Settings > General > Reset > Erase All Content and Settings.
+* To erase your device that's using iOS or iPadOS 15 or later, tap Settings > General > Transfer or Reset [Device] > Erase All Content and Settings.
+On iOS or iPadOS 14 or earlier, tap Settings > General > Reset > Erase All Content and Settings.
 This erases all data on your device.
 After you erase it, your device restarts and the "Hello" screen appears.

 Still need help?

-- Find out what to do before you sell or give away your iOS device.
+- Find out what to do before you sell or give away your iOS or iPadOS device.